 - CTR in search engine marketing: The click-through rate in search engine marketing, for example with Google Ads, refers to the ratio of the frequency of the advertising material displayed to the actual clicks on the ad.
 This can be a text ad as well as a shopping ad or a display banner.
 The relevant data can be evaluated using the Google Ads tool.

 - CTR for banner advertising: Those who place advertising online in an advertising network can use the click rate to check how efficient their advertising media are.
 At the same time, the CTR can help put the CPM into perspective.

 - CTR in Search Engine Optimization: The CTR in the SERPs plays an important role for SEOs.
 This key figure enables conclusions to be drawn about how appealing the snippet is for the target group.
 The counterpart to the CTR in the SERPs would be the return-to-SERP rate.
 It shows how many users returned to the search results as a percentage after clicking on the snippet and visiting the landing page.

-- CTR can also play an important role in affiliate marketing.
+- CTR can also play a significant role in affiliate marketing.
 Because for affiliates, a high click-through rate increases the likelihood that the user will perform a conversion and that this will give affiliates a provision.

 The importance of CTR in online marketing